Computer Information Systems

 3

 This course is an introduction to the Java programming language.
 Topics in this course include object-oriented programming constructs, webpage applet development, class definitions, threads, events, and exceptions.
 Upon completion, the student will be able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
-Offered Spring semester only.

 Prerequisites